-Bhairav Radia is a partner at OKGC and has been with the firm since 2012.
+Bhairav Radia is a partner at OKGC Law, LLC and has been with the firm since 2012.
 He defends public entities and officials against civil rights claims brought under federal and state law, including jail mistreatment, police misconduct, and employment discrimination.

 Bhairav has successfully defended public entities and officials in a large number of cases involving the Fourth Amendment, Due Process, Equal Protection, Prison Litigation Reform Act, Title VII, ADA, and Monell claims.
 Before joining OKGC, Bhairav worked as an assistant corporation counsel for the City of Chicago, where he defended Chicago and its officials against claims alleging police misconduct and employment discrimination.